Skip to Content

 Speak to me!

-Negative commands, however use “me”.
-Here are the previous there examples in the negation:
+Negative commands, however, use me.
+Here is the same example in the negative form:

 Ne me parle pas!